sablier-labs/docs/docs/concepts/06-glossary.md

 ## Tranche

-A data object that encapsulates the following two properties:
+A data object that encapsulates these two properties:

 1. Amount
 2. Timestamp